Voilett-Roze/asus/Ipset-script-installation-instructions.md

 chmod +x /jffs/scripts/iblocklist-loader.sh
 ```

-* Finally call this at the end of your existing /jffs/scripts/firewall-start:
+* Finally call this at the end of your existing /jffs/scripts/services-start *or* /jffs/scripts/post-mount:

 ```
 # Load ipset filter rules